-James, a native of Eliot, Maine, joined the Wildcats' coaching staff as safeties coach in June 2013.
+James, a native of Eliot, Maine, is in his third season as safeties coach in 2015.

 The Marshwood High School product joined New Haven’s staff as defensive coordinator/inside linebackers coach in 2008, one month after the program was reinstated following a five-year absence.
 His squad led the NE-10 in sacks in 2010 and 2011.

 Previously, James served as the outside linebackers coach at Northeastern University for three seasons (2005-07); he spent his first season as the Huskies’ defensive tackles coach and video coordinator.